saindon/MontyHall/README.md

 # MontyHall
-Simulation of the Monty Hall probability problem
+Simulation of the Monty Hall probability problem in Java